ajaygandecha/pocketchem/README.md

 **PocketChem** is a periodic table and chemistry reference app designed for **iOS devices**, written purely with **Swift** and **SwiftUI**.

-I first developed PocketChem in high school over four years ago to help high school students in their chemistry classes.
+I first developed PocketChem in high school to help high school students in their chemistry classes.
 PocketChem 2.0 is a complete rewrite of the original PocketChem, including a brand-new design, full landscape orientation support for iPad, and fixes many bugs that existed on the previous version.

-PocketChem was first released while I was in my first ever programming class in high school.
+PocketChem was first released in early 2020 while I was in my first ever programming class in high school.
 Now that I am in my final semester of undergrad studies, it has been super fun to revisit this older project and update it using all of the techniques I have learned over the last four years!
+A lot has changed in the iOS development ecosystem since.
+When PocketChem was first released, *dark mode* was considered a brand-new feature on iOS!
+Since 2020, Apple continued to developed the SwiftUI framework as the flagship way to create user interfaces for iOS applications.
+PocketChem was initially written using UIKit and many custom design conventions.
+Redesigning PocketChem to fully utilize SwiftUI and conform to the new Apple HIG standards was both fun and rewarding.

-For instructional and portfolio value, PocketChem's source code is available for viewing here on this GitHub page.
+For both instructional and portfolio value, PocketChem's source code is available for viewing here on this GitHub page.
 This README file also includes some notes on PocketChem's architecture and design.

 ## Features